funfungho/abzLinux/the_linux_command_line/05_documentation_4_commands.md

     man program_name
     ```

-- `man` program do not usually include examples and are intended as a reference, not a tutorial
+- `man` program do not usually include examples and are intended as a **reference**, not a tutorial
 - On most Linux systems, `man` uses `less` to display the manual page, so all of the familiar `less` commands work while displaying the page
-- The “manual” that man displays is broken into sections and covers not only user commands but also system administration commands, programming interfaces, file formats, and more
+- The “manual” that `man` displays is **broken into sections** and covers not only user commands but also system administration commands, programming interfaces, file formats, and more

     Section | Contents |
     --|--|